burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > Warning: MSVC 2022 17.9.0 does not support it

-### 6. Explicit Object Parameters in class methods.
+### 6. Explicit Object Parameters in class methods

 C++23 introduces a new syntax that allows you to name the implicit `this` pointer as an explicit parameter.
 For isntance, it can be useful during porting Python scripts.